Synopses of Recent Addiction Research Provided by Dr. Mark Gold

 Naltrexone reduces opioid access to the systems that control breathing, pulse and respiration.
 It reduces cravings and subsequent readdiction in recovering patients.
 Recent research has verified that naltrexone reduces reactivity to drug-conditioned cues and inhibits craving.

 Extended-release naltrexone should be part of a comprehensive management program that includes psychosocial support.
 The development of clonidine and naltrexone as treatment facilitators highlights how neurobiological advances can be translated into new and effective clinical approaches.
 The potential for abuse and diversion, a concern with buprenorphine and suboxone, is non- existent with naltrexone.

 Just as with all medications used in medication-assisted treatment (MAT), naltrexone should be prescribed within a comprehensive treatment plan that includes a comprehensive care plan.
 Vivitrol outcomes are comparable to buprenorphine or suboxone.
-The differences between these MATs is limited by detoxification success rates which is critical in Vivitrol’s success.
+The differences between these Medication-Assisted Treatments are limited by detoxification success rates which are critical in Vivitrol’s success.

 Methadone is a full mu-opioid receptor agonist, mainly used as replacement therapy for addiction to heroin or other opioids.
 Methadone’s slow onset of action when taken orally and prevention of withdrawal symptoms from 24 to 36 hours allows it to be used as either a maintenance therapy or detoxification agent.
 Safe and effective, methadone has enjoyed the reputation of being safe and life-saving over 40 years.

 A 2017 systematic review and meta-analysis showed a reduction in mortality among individuals with an opioid addiction who were treated with methadone (from 36.1 per 1000 person-years among people not receiving methadone to 11.3 per 1000 person-years with methadone treatment).